IAEA-NDS/endf-parserpy/docs/source/guide/working_with_legacy_formats.rst

 After loading the file content into a list of strings, the dictionary ``mat_dict`` is populated with lists of strings associated with the various materials.
-Because of the argument ``ignore_send_records=True`` passed to the :class:`~endf_parserpy.EndfParser` class, we can strip away any kind of section end record.
+Because of the argument ``ignore_send_records=True`` passed to the :class:`~endf_parserpy.EndfParserPy` class, we can strip away any kind of section end record.
 Technically, these records are filtered out by only dealing with records that contain a material number (``MAT``) greater than zero.